smuellerDD/leancrypto/linux_kernel/README.md

 * `leancrypto_kernel_sha3_tester.ko` performs the testing of leancrypto's SHA-3 implementation which is registered as a `shash`.

+* `leancrypto_kernel_sha256_tester.ko` performs the testing of leancrypto's SHA2-256 implementation which is registered as a `shash`.

+* `leancrypto_kernel_sha512_tester.ko` performs the testing of leancrypto's SHA2-512 implementation which is registered as a `shash`.

 ## Leancrypto Registered with the Linux Kernel Crypto API